About Allulose ...

 Q: How does Allulose travel through the body?

-A: Allulose is absorbed by the small intestine and excreted in urine without being significantly metabolised (converted to energy).
+A: Allulose is absorbed by the small intestine and excreted in urine, so only a very small amount even makes it to the lower intestine, so it doesn't get significantly metabolised (converted to energy).

 Q: The label says it's got lots of carbs, but I thought it was zero carbs?